Is the library open? FAQ en español

 - Evanston residents with a library card in good standing can borrow a laptop from our Laptop Vending Machine.
 It is located on the East wall outside of the Robert Crown Branch Library, and within the Robert Crown Community Center.

 - Masks are required at all times and will be provided to those who don’t have one.

 I need wifi.
 How can I get this?

 - You can reserve a Wifi Hotspot.
-You will be notified when it is available, and then you can pick it up with the library’s Curbside Services.
+You will be notified when it is available, and then you can pick it up at the library.

 - For free wifi locations in Evanston, check this map or enter your zip code to find a hotspot near you.